SWFSC/viame-web-noaa-gcp/docs/support.md

 # Support

-For support regarding the use of VIAME-Web, see the [User Guide](https://kitware.github.io/dive).
+For support regarding the use of VIAME-Web, see the [DIVE User Guide](https://kitware.github.io/dive).

 For support with deploying an instance of VIAME-Web in the NOAA Fisheries Cloud, there are several options depending on the type of support you need: